bvermeulen/sfml_bruno/README.md

-# Simple and Fast Media Libraties
+# Simple and Fast Media Libraries

 Rendering apps using C++